Frequently Asked Questions.

 Will MosquitoMate harm my pets, birds, pollinators, aquatic life, garden or lawn?

-No. MosquitoMate ZAP males do not carry any chemicals and are non GMO.
+MosquitoMate ZAP mosquitoes are males, which don’t bite or blood feed.
 Our ZAP males are pollinators, so they can help your garden.
-Male mosquitoes do not bite, so your pets are safe.
 Birds and fish may even enjoy eating a few!

 Is MosquitoMate EPA approved?

-Approval is expected in the spring of 2017.
+Approval is expected in the Summer of 2017.

 If my neighbor sprays chemicals to kill mosquitoes in their yard, will it kill my MosquitoMate mosquitoes?